 Around the TT course, there are massive trees, stone walls, lamp posts, houses, curbs, and uneven surfaces waiting to catch out the over-enthusiastic biker.
 An effort is made to provide cushioning—hay bales, tire barriers, etc.—around the most dangerous obstacles.

 The 85,000 residents of the Isle of Man do well out of the race.
 They play host to 40,000 spectators, all of them looking for a place to sleep, food to eat, and booze to drink.

 In 2017, the Isle of Man government noted: “This year’s event saw a 6.2% increase in visitors to over 45,000, with an estimated spend of £34.1 million, resulting in a contribution of £24.6 million to the local economy, growth of 8.9% and 9.3% respectively.”

 - The number of laps varies according to the class of motorcycle.
 The Senior TT with the bigger bikes goes for six laps; that’s a distance a bit longer than Boston to New York, in about an hour and forty-five minutes.

 - The races have been cancelled twice; between 1915 and 1919, and between 1940 and 1945.
 There were wars to be fought so young men could find more efficient ways of getting killed.

 - Beryl Swain was the first woman to ride in the TT.
 That was in 1962 and the organization governing the sport promptly banned her.
-One reporter wrote that “Women, the weaker sex, are muscling in on man’s domain, practically no sport is sacred.”
+One reporter wrote, “Women, the weaker sex, are muscling in on man’s domain, practically no sport is sacred.”
 The ban was lifted in 1978.

 - “Everything You Need To Know About: The Isle of Man TT.”
 Tim Huber, RideApart, March 5, 2017.